Learn more

 "Awesome read!..."
 Read more

-Customers find the book informative and interesting.
-They appreciate the well-written historical account of the Borgia papacy and 16th-century Italian politics.
+Customers appreciate the historical accuracy of the book, with reviews highlighting its informative content about the Borgia papacy and 16th century Italian politics.

 "...most part appears to be a fair rendering, well written, informative on a historical level and, most importantly to me, emphasizes the character of..."
 Read more